Electric cars are becoming more popular with each passing day.

 5. Money Savings

-And last but not least, electric cars are a lot cheaper to run over the long term because you don’t have to pay for fuel.
+And last but not least, electric cars are much cheaper to run over the long term because you don’t have to pay for fuel.
 Electric cars need electricity that is much cheaper than fossil fuels and is also a lot cheaper to maintain.

 Plus, to promote the shift to vehicles with cleaner fuel, governments provide perks and benefits to EV drivers.
 For example, in the UK, fully electric vehicles like Tesla pay ZERO road tax.

-So when you’re buying an electric car and the upfront higher cost bothers you, consider calculating the overall cost of ownership over the number of years you’ll own the vehicle and you’ll see that you’ll save money in the long term with an EV over ICE.
+So when you’re buying an electric car, and the upfront higher cost bothers you, consider calculating the overall cost of ownership over the years you’ll own the vehicle.
+You’ll see that you’ll save money in the long term with an EV over ICE.

 When do All Cars Have to be Electric